 We went through a record-setting heat wave recently in the US.
-Here in Atlanta, we set an all-time record of 106° F. Homes with properly-sized air conditioners—yeah, yeah, I know they're few and far between—are sized for our design temperature of 92° F and probably didn't stay so cool.
-I'm sure quite a few homes with air conditioners that appear to be significantly oversized didn't stay cool enough either.
-How'd your home do?
+Here in Atlanta, we set an all-time record of 106° F. Homes with properly-sized air conditioners—yeah, yeah, I know they’re few and far between—are sized for our design temperature of 92° F and probably didn’t stay so cool.
+I’m sure quite a few homes with air conditioners that appear to be significantly oversized didn’t stay cool enough either.
+How’d your home do?
 Did you have trouble keeping cool with a struggling air conditioner?

 Every summer you can find lots and lots of tips on how to save energy and keep cool at home: Wear cooler clothes, use your ceiling fans, keep the sun out, go to a movie, get your air conditioner serviced, caulk your windows… Alex Wilson wrote up several cooling tips like this at Green Building Advisor a few weeks ago.
 I’ll mention a few common tips in this article, but I’m also going to discuss some that you may never have seen in an article like this before.